 5) In addition to the action learning sets you must be available to attend the mandatory ERAS workshops and events:

-- Annual Research conference - Monday 15th and Tuesday 16th June 2020, All day event (ERAS Fellows will be presenting on one of the two dates depending on Conference Programme)
+- Annual Research Conference - June 2021 (dates TBC), All day event (ERAS Fellows will be presenting on one of the two dates depending on Conference Programme)

 On your Department/School/Institute’s part